 No. Of course not.
 I would rather if you did this:

 - Take the inspiration you are finding here, learn what you want to learn, and then make it your own.

 - Think about what you enjoy about web design and how can you build a website that truly reflects you and your talents, skills and experiences.

 - There is way too much focus these days on what clients may or may not want – as in: find out what people need and create a service around that – I totally disagree with that!
 This is the kind of stuff that drowns out your own voice and makes you look elsewhere for ideas.
 You need a strong voice to attract the kind of clients that are right for you, and vice versa.

 - What this basically means is this: yes, there is a need for Squarespace web designers out there and this can be a great and very fulfilling career.
 If you enjoy creative work.
 If you love tinkering with your own website.
 If you like working with people.
 If you have an aptitude for design and technology.
 Have a passion for all of this and you will become a great designer in your own right.

 But mostly: don't copy.
 Just don't.
 Work on finding your own voice instead.

 How to run a heart-centered and profitable business as a Squarespace Web Designer.

-I get a lot of inquiries from new designers about my business and I love helping them where I can.
-However, between my web design projects, e-course work and the general running of my studio, I don't often have as much time for this as I'd like.
-So I decided to create an e-course instead!
-You can absolutely make a great living as a Squarespace Web Designer and I would love to show you how by providing an exclusive glimpse into my web design business and sharing all the processes and tools that have helped me get started and triple my income within three years.
-My goal is to launch BizBox early next year, if you'd like to receive updates about this course please leave your email below:
+I get a lot of inquiries from new designers about my business and I love helping where I can.
+However, between my web design projects, e-courses and the general running of my studio, I don't often have as much time for this as I'd like.
+So I created an e-course instead!
+You can absolutely make a great living as a Squarespace Web Designer and I show you how by providing an exclusive glimpse into my web design business and sharing all the processes and tools that have helped me get started and triple my income within three years.
+BizBox is already helping entrepreneurs around the world getting organized and landing new clients.